ttmarek/rangle-blogs/form-analytics/README.md

-# Tracking Form Analytics With Redux and Google Analytics
+# Tracking Form Analytics With Redux

 In this tutorial we're going to collect analytics on a Redux-powered user form.
 You will learn:
+ - How to measure user drop off in forms using Google Analytics.
- - How to set up a destination funnel report in Google Analytics.
+ - How to create a destination funnel report in Google Analytics.
- - How to map Redux actions to Google Analytics page views.
+ - How to map Redux actions to Google Analytics events and page views.

-The tutorial assumes some prior exposure to Git, JavaScript (ES2015), and Redux.
+This tutorial assumes prior exposure to Git, JavaScript (ES2015), and Redux.

 ### The App

 We'll be collecting analytics on the payment form of a simple ecommerce app.
-To download the app, open up a terminal and run the following command:
+To download the app, open a terminal and run the following command:

 ```
 git clone git@github.com:rangle/analytics-sample-apps.git
 ```

-**Be Sure to Add in a tag**
+Then run:

 ```
-git checkout tags/whatever
+git checkout tags/v1.0.0
 ```

-Once cloned, navigate to the `shopping-cart` directory and install the project's
+Once that's done, navigate to the `shopping-cart` directory and install the project's
 dependencies:

 ```